rkgofiitk/academic-issues.github.io/Topics/OdishaSchools.md

-## 5T Transformation of School Education System in Odisha
+## 5T Transformation of Schools in Odisha

 I described about the public schools in Jharkhand in one of my recent blogs.
 The state seems to have abdicated its responsibilities in guaranteeing a minimum middle and elementary-level school education.
 It is heartening to see the opposite in the neighboring state